We are proud to be starting our second year as part of the Partners Promoting Darts!

 For leagues, they run an insanely awesome amount of remote leagues.
 These are known on their website as “Extreme Team.”
 Players go to the website http://www.dartstoc.com and sign up for either 2, 3, or 4 person teams at the G3 Bullshooter location of their choice.
-Sign up for this under the 2014 tab under Extreme Team on their website.
+Sign up for this under the 2015 tab under Extreme Team on their website.
 Then they choose their day of the week and time.
 This allows us to offer more league options on different nights and against different people!
 It's great for our G3s out in the middle of nowhere where there is no league, for players in cities looking for more competition, for small towns that only have leagues 1 day a week, for summer when we don't have too much going on, and for players who want to do just a doubles or 3-man league for a change, too.
 It just gives everyone more choices.
 Games and Length: 6 teams play 20 weeks (5 rounds), 7 or 8 teams play 21 weeks (3 rounds), 9 or 10 teams play 18 weeks (2 rounds).
+There are express leagues that shoot less and standard leagues at run a playoff series at the end.
 You play 501 freeze rule, Cricket, and 501 stacked.
 All Open In/Open Out.
 4 person teams play 15 games each week - each person plays 9 games, last game is 701 stacked.
 Triples play 12 games.
 Doubles play 15 games.
 If there is a conflict with regular traveling leagues, you will be notified as soon as possible to choose a different day of the week, time, or location.
 Please be aware of the local traveling leagues when you sign up for an Extreme League so that there are no conflicts.

 For tournaments, PPD runs a monthly Saturday tourney - their All-Star Series.
 Players can sign up on their website ahead of time for them, then go to the bar of their choice with a G3, and plug the board with the entry fees.
 PPD deposits their winnings through PayPal or mails them their winnings (along with some occasional prizes and swag from Pearl Vodka and other sponsors).
 To qualify to play in the monthly All-Star Series, you will need to play in one of the aforementioned PPD (through the http://www.dartstoc.com website) remote leagues for 24 games.
 If you play in the PPD Remote league and qualify to play in the tournament, the first tournament we’d be eligible to play in would be the one on August 9th.
 See the poster attached here below for more details about the tournaments.

 All PPD remote games and league games played after July 15th will count towards the 350 game requirement to attend the tournament.
 All Extreme-Team remote league games count for TOC and All Star Series eligibility requirements for players of PPD member/vendors who own TOC vouchers.
-Midstate will have vouchers for 2015's TOC which 2015 TOC statistical year starts on July 15th 2014......so all games after that date will begin to count for 2015's TOC eligibility.
-Meanwhile, all remote league games count for the 2014 All Star Series eligibility.
+Midstate will have vouchers for 2016's TOC which 2016 TOC statistical year starts on July 15th 2015......so all games after that date will begin to count for 2016's TOC eligibility.
+Meanwhile, all remote league games count for the 2015 All Star Series eligibility.

 Vouchers – what are vouchers?
-Vouchers are how we are able to send 16 men and 8 women to the TOC in November of 2015.
+Vouchers are how we are able to send 16 men and 8 women to the TOC in November of 2016.
 To be eligible to earn one of our voucher, you will need to play 350 games in league.
-You are able to track your progress on the PDD website http://www.dartstoc.com under the Pearl Vodka box, choose 2015 (or choose 2014 if you’re nosy and want to see all the data I’ve entered so far), and choose male or female.
+You are able to track your progress on the PDD website http://www.dartstoc.com under the Pearl Vodka box, choose 2016 (or choose 2015 if want to see who will be going to the November 2015 TOC), and choose male or female.
 Now hitting 350 games just makes you eligible for a voucher.
 To actually win a voucher, you must have the most POINTS.
 You will need to be in the top 16 qualifying men or 8 qualifying women.
 Points are earned from playing league, playing in particular tournaments, and winning in particular tournaments.
 The point system to show you how to earn a voucher is listed in detail on the DartsTOC website.

-We’re excited to be a part of the Pearl Vodka and PPD group and look forward to getting you in on these great events!
+We’re excited to be a part of the PPD group and look forward to getting you in on these great events!
 The PPD website is http://www.dartstoc.com and Facebook Group (which I encourage you to join!) is https://www.facebook.com/groups/644094115665517/

 If you have any questions about PPD, the TOC, or anything regarding these leagues or point system, please contact Emily at firstname.lastname@example.org.